User ID Tracking vs Logged In Custom Dimension

 How to Find the User ID Tracking Report in Google Analytics

-If you have a GA4 property, you can go to Explorations and click into your existing User explorer report.
+Once you’ve enabled User ID Tracking, you can go to Explore and click into your existing User explorer report to view your tracked User IDs.

 If you haven’t made a User explorer report yet, you can click on the right arrow () on the page to scroll to the template User explorer (normally found to the most right of the page) and click on it to create one.